neo4j-product-examples/db-introduction/README.md

 - Click the "start" button next to the new DBMS.
 Depending on your OS and what services are running, you may be prompted to fix the configuration because of port conflicts
 - test by opening the dbms using browser and running this query: `call db.schema.visualization` You should see a representation of the schema (you may have to click the "graph" view)
 - test by opening the dbms with bloom and running `show me a graph`
+- Default memory setup should be sufficient for simple demos, but you can increase if you like